 Quite simply, the Canon 6d Mark II is the best bang for your buck.
 It uses a full frame sensor similar to the higher-end canons but at a fraction of the cost (around $1800, but i've seen it as low as $1100).
 The file size is large enough for almost all applications ( 6384px x 4224px ), especially if you consider that most ecommerce product photos end up being no larger than 2000px square, this is more than double what you need.

-The files are super robust because it shares the same sensor technology (6D mark II, DIGIC 7 processor) as other top shelf canon cameras (5D Mark IV, DIGIC 6+ engine), and you can go deep into editing and still maintain quality which is most necessary with product photography.
+The files are super robust because it shares the same sensor technology (6D mark II, DIGIC 7 processor) as other top shelf canon cameras (5D Mark IV, DIGIC 6+ engine), and you can go deep into editing and still maintain quality.
 In product photography, retouching is almost always an obligatory step whether it’s background removal or advanced compositing.

 Both the 6d mark I & II check all the boxes, since it allows for interchangeable lenses like all dslrs do.